marshallshen/security_architecture_and_engineering/loggin_in_practice.md

 > #### How do you know when log file is full?
 Research?
 Yet because disk is cheap nowadays, such attack is hard to launch.

+> #### What if you can't log everything?
+Distribute log file into different servers..
+Use log file analyzer to tie things back together.